Ax-LED/MMM-Navigate/README.md

    <code>yourmmip:8080/MMM-Navigate/remote?notification=SHELLCOMMAND&action=sudo%20shutdown%20-h%20now</code> send command to shutdown your pi

    ## Version
+   1.4 Changelog:
+   - changed code for better recognition of the rotary encoder
+   - changed code enables faster movement of the rotary

    1.3 Changelog:
    - added some functions to no longer have a dependency to MMM-Remote-Control
       - SHELLCOMMAND